PPPI/Flexeme/README.md

 # FLEXEME
 [![DOI](https://zenodo.org/badge/265828516.svg)](https://zenodo.org/badge/latestdoi/265828516)

-This project provides several implementations for commit untagling and proposes a new representation of git patches by projecting the patch onto a PDG.
+This project provides several implementations for commit untangling and proposes a new representation of git patches by projecting the patch onto a PDG.

 ## Repository Structure